top of page

 What To Expect

-Please note that images on our website are all examples of bouquets and flowers which have been preserved by us for individual customers.
+Please note that the images on our website are all examples of bouquets and flowers which have been preserved by us for individual clients.
 However, no two bouquets are the same and the end result can differ depending on the actual bouquet contents and the condition it is in when it reaches us.

 Return Postage

-Return postage is included in the price and we send by Royal Mail First Class signed for.
-Arrival time is normally 1-3 working days after the dispatch date.
-Please be aware that in our shadow box frames, there may be some slight petal dropping during transit, especially from very small flowers such as gypsophilia or wax flowers.
-On some occasions, we use silica to dry certain types of flowers and whilst every effort is made to remove it all before framing, there may be small grains deep within the petals which can become dislodged during transit.
-In the event that this does happen, the backing board can simply be unclipped or front of the frame opened, and any debris removed with a soft, clean brush.
-Further petal dropping is unlikely once your frame is in a static position.
+Please be aware that in our shadowbox frames, there may be some petal dropping during transit, especially from very small flowers such as gypsophila or wax flowers.
+We use silica to dry certain types of flowers and whilst every effort is made to remove it all before framing, there may be small grains deep within the petals which can become dislodged during transit.
+In the event that this does happen, the backing board can simply be unclipped or front of the frame opened, and any debris removed with a soft, clean brush or cloth.
+Further petal dropping is highly unlikely once your frame is in a static position.

 After Care